iamprakash13/Flutter-Widgets/README.md

 # Flutter-Widgets
 Add Here handful of widgets with proper documentation below.
 I'll appreciate your contribution.
 Lets create widgets with Flutter & Dart!

+If you found some awesome resource (or) created a awesome widget in Flutter, just send a Pull Request with respect to our [Contribution Guidelines](https://github.com/iamprakash13/Flutter-Widgets/contribution.md) (they're very simple, please take a look).

 ## Steps to follow:
 * Fork This [Repo](https://github.com/iamprakash13/Flutter-Widgets/)
 * Create folder name as "Widget Name"